Hamm, Westphalia: Mayor

 The current Lord Mayor (Oberbürgermeister) of Hamm is Marc Herter of the Social Democratic Party (SPD) since 2020.
 The Mayor is directly elected for a five-year term.
 Prior to the 1999 local administration reform in North Rhine-Westphalia, the Oberstadtdirektor was the chief executive of the city, and was chosen by the city council.

-The most recent mayoral election was held on 13 September 2020, with a runoff held on 27 September, and the results were as follows:
+The most recent mayoral election was held on 14 September 2025, and the results were as follows: